Amazon Prime Rewards Visa Signature Card review: A role model retail card

 Amazon and Chase occasionally offer additional ways to earn rewards.
 Amazon regularly posts limited-time “Exclusive Prime cardmember” offers that provide anywhere from 10 to 25 percent back on select items.

 Although the reward terms make it sound like you’re earning cash back, you’re actually earning points.
-The Amazon Prime Rewards card is issued by Chase and earns cash back in the form of equivalent points.
+The Amazon Prime Rewards is a Chase credit card and earns cash back in the form of equivalent points.
 You can redeem your points at a 1:1 value toward cash back, travel, gift cards or Amazon purchases upon checkout.

 There is no minimum rewards balance to redeem for cash back or for Amazon purchases, but there’s a disappointingly long list of what you can’t use points to purchase.
 Many of these items are small purchases that you would probably use points on the most, such as music, Kindle and video downloads.
 Depending on what you may spend points on, cash back might be the most flexible option.